 Exploring the landscape of sounds and trying out new instruments and production techniques is all part of the journey, don’t feel like you can’t follow those pursuits lest you lose valuable productivity in the studio.
 But time is a limited resource that we all hold dear and thus it must be rationed accordingly.
 The more time spent thinking about a pursuit means less time spent actually pursuing that objective.

 This of course holds true for anything, but if you’ve made it to the end of this and other articles regarding buying a synthesizer then chances are you’re really looking to get into making music and playing around with these fascinating instruments.
 It’s good that you’re putting in the legwork to make a fully informed decision, but if you feel confident that this is a path you want to follow then I would encourage you to get involved sooner rather than later.
 Your time is essential and valuable and it should be spent on doing what you love, if electronic music is that thing then make sure you apply your time to actually creating that product.

 The more time spent making purchases or building up your studio only to tear it down in a few weeks so you can wire something differently means less time spent making actual music and exploring your instruments.
 These projects will be inevitable with any hobby or project worth pursuing, but the message here is simple: get started now instead of kicking the can down the road.
 You’ll thank yourself when you look back on your experience years from now instead of regretting what could have been.
-There is no better time than right now to start pursuing your ambitions.This post was last updated .
+There is no better time than right now to start pursuing your ambitions.This page was last updated on January 26, 2018.